adrien-zinger/adrien-zinger.github.io/_posts/2022-05-05-operation-propagation.md

 },
 ```

+---

+### Thank's!

-Thank's for reading!
-I hope you'll appreciate that little introduction.
+Thank you for reading!
+If you appreciate that little P2P introduction.
 You can
 find the full code of the preview on my blog repository in the following paths:

 ```bash